Matthew’s Story

 WHAT HE’S DOING NOW

-Matthew is currently undergoing a series of surgeries associated with a procedure called osseointegration.
-He will be the first quadruple amputee to have this done on all four limbs.
-Our aim, in September 2013, is to have Matthew up and walking by early 2014.
+Matthew underwent a series of surgeries associated with a procedure called osseointegration.
+He is the first quadruple amputee to have this done on all four limbs.

 .Matthew and Stairs